Japan's Kirin to withdraw from its Myanmar brewery venture

 Myanmar Brewery, founded in 1995, produces beers under the Myanmar, Kirin Ichiban, Andaman Gold and Black Shield brand names.
 It was unclear if the brewery would continue to make Kirin Ichiban after the venture ends.

 It is one of the few Japanese companies that have signaled they will leave the country following last year’s coup.
-Japanese companies are active in manufacturing and real estate and helped build an industrial zone to the south of its largest city, Yangon.
+Japanese companies are active in manufacturing, retailing, finance and real estate and helped build an industrial zone to the south of its largest city, Yangon.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.